 Step 1: Before talking about healthy media habits, we must first look at our own use.

-When thinking about screen use, parents are urged to reflect first on their own screen use.
+First, make sure you look at your own screen use.
 As you’ve heard me say before, parents are their children’s first teachers and they are constantly watching and seeing what we do…whether we like it or not.
 When we ask our children to put the tablet down or turn off the television but don’t apply the same rules to ourselves can seem very contradictory and sends mixed messages to children.
 It also will make having the conversation about healthy media habits harder.

 iOS users can find out how much screen use each person has (at least for the smart phone or tablets) by using Apple’s Screen Time to understand patterns of screen use even across various apps and games.
 (Parents, you can also use it to limit certain apps and games).